 Striking, Strong, Stately

-Our Merlin is in his late twenties, almost 30 years old.
+Our Merlin is in his early thirties.
 A Thoroughbred cross, standing just about 17 hands [68 inches from ground to withers (top of shoulder)], Merlin has found safety and serenity at Phoenix Rising since 2005.
 Here, he is loved.

 Merlin has a way about him that has always drawn everyone in, both two-legged and four-legged.
 His quiet mannerism, depth of soul, and wisdom, hold a very special place on the farm.
 He is fiercely loyal.
 For several years, he served as a leader to a small herd who also found themselves seeking peace and love at Phoenix Rising.
 The protection he offered his herd was beyond what anyone could have imagined.